Hemp vs Cannabis: What’s the Difference?

 Cannabis brings laughter, calm, euphoria.
 It gets the party started and makes everything feel (and taste) amazing.
 Consuming cannabis on its own is itself a party if you’re sparking up the right strain.
 Smoked hemp is like window dressing – it is “look, but don’t touch.”
 Cannabis, on the other hand, is the touch.

-And thanks to the decades of breeding that intrepid growers have engaged in throughout Northern California and Holland, there exists a dizzying variety of cannabis strains with a plethora of unique effects to bring you precisely the experience you’re looking for.
+And thanks to decades of breeding by intrepid growers throughout Northern California and Holland, there exists a dizzying variety of cannabis strains with unique effects to bring you precisely the experience you’re looking for.